 Geoff lemon and Adam Collins of The Final Word Cricket Podcast

 The Final Word began when Geoff Lemon and Adam Collins toured England for the Ashes of 2015.
-After making shows with the ABC and The Guardian we decided to go out on our own.
+After stints with the ABC and The Guardian we decided to go out on our own.

-Over 20 million downloads later, we’ve combined humour with analysis to routinely chart as the No.1 cricket podcast in Australia, the UK and USA.
-Along with our flagship weekly show, The Final Word produces daily match wraps, our weekend history program Story Time, long-form interviews, and live stage performances.
+Over 36 million downloads later, we’ve combined humour with analysis to regularly chart as the No.1 cricket podcast in Australia, the UK and the US.
+Along with our flagship TFW Weekly news show, The Final Word produces daily match wraps, weekend history program Story Time, long-form interviews, and live stage performances.

 Conversations

-One thing that sets The Final Word apart is the depth of our interviews, helping audiences get to know people rather than names.
-Our guests include creative minds like Stephen Fry, Paul Kelly, Wil Anderson and Mark Steel, commentators like Harsha Bhogle, Jim Maxwell, Mel Jones, Isa Guha, Alison Mitchell and Gerard Whateley, and players like Pat Cummins, Ellyse Perry, lan Chappell, Michael Atherton, Glenn Maxwell, Nasser Hussain, Katherine Brunt, David Warner, Jos Buttler, Mitchell Johnson, Kate Cross, Marcus Stoinis, Jason Gillespie, Jeremy Coney, Jimmy Neesham, Gary Kirsten, Heather Knight, Graham Gooch and Simon Katich.
+Setting TFW apart is the depth of our interviews, helping audiences get to know people rather than names.
+Guests include creative minds like Stephen Fry, Paul Kelly, Wil Anderson and Mark Steel, commentators like Mel Jones, Harsha Bhogle, Jim Maxwell, Isa Guha, Alison Mitchell and Gerard Whateley, and cricketers like Pat Cummins, Ellyse Perry, lan Chappell, Kumar Sangakkara, Michael Atherton, Glenn Maxwell, Cheteshwar Pujara, Nasser Hussain, Katherine Brunt, David Warner, David Gower, Jos Buttler, Mitchell Johnson, Kate Cross, Marcus Stoinis, Jason Gillespie, Jeremy Coney, Jimmy Neesham, Gary Kirsten, Heather Knight, Graham Gooch, Enid Bakewell and Simon Katich.

 • Adam Collins - The Final Word Cricket Podcast